 - traffic ordinance violations in Colorado (not including the use of alcohol or drugs)

-Note that the Bar can discipline attorneys merely for failing to self-report criminal convictions within 14 days.
-It does not matter if the conviction was for a minor misdemeanor or if the attorney plans to appeal the conviction.
+Note that the Bar can discipline you merely for failing to self-report criminal convictions within 14 days.
+It does not matter if the conviction was for a minor misdemeanor or if you plan to appeal the conviction.

-Once the Bar learns of the criminal conviction, the Attorney Regulation Committee will first determine whether the conviction was for a “serious crime.”
-All Colorado felonies are serious crimes.
-But lesser offenses are considered serious crimes as well if they involve either:
+Once the Bar learns of your criminal conviction, the Attorney Regulation Committee will first determine whether the conviction was for a “serious crime.”
+All Colorado felonies are serious crimes, but lesser offenses are considered serious crimes as well if they involve either:

 - interference with the administration of justice,